ETH-DISCO/cluster-tutorial/README.md

 # c) Using Apptainer 🔥

-Here's how to use Apptainer on a single node:
+Here's how to use Apptainer:

 ```bash
 # check node availability